Skip to content

 Defends against

-• Unauthorized tool execution (pre-contracts)
+• Unauthorized tool execution (pre rules)

-• Data exfiltration via output (post-contract redaction)
+• Data exfiltration via output (output-rule redaction)

-• Privilege escalation (principal-based rules)
+• Privilege escalation (role-based rules)

 • Unauthorized sub-agent spawning